GitSwamped/GitSwamped/CONTRIBUTING.md

 # 👥 Contributing Guide – GitSwamped

 Welcome to **GitSwamped**!
 This is a sandbox repo for practicing Git and GitHub workflows together.
-The purpose here is to **learn by doing** — so don’t stress about perfection.
+The purpose here is to **learn by doing**  so don’t stress about perfection.

 ---

 ## 📂 Project Structure

 ```
-docs/        → Guides, screenshots, and resources
+docs/        → Guides for tooling and integrations, screenshots, and resources
 examples/    → Practice files (intros, hello worlds, etc.)
 src/         → Placeholder for project code
 tests/       → Example test files
-.github/     → CODEOWNERS, issue/PR templates, git config/message templates
+.github/     → CODEOWNERS, issue/PR templates, git message template
 ```

 ---